 This finding can be made, in that there would be no new development associated with the residential development permit for this property, aside from building permits for upgrades that may be required to meet health and safety standards.
-The existing structures were built as a motel and managers units and have since been repurposed as residential units.
-This property is located at the corner of Two Bar Road and Highway 9, a main road in a location where both residential and commercial uses are existing and appropriate.
-Residential use is generally less disruptive to neighborhoods than visitor accommodation, since visitor accommodation involves strangers entering and existing the property every day.
-Therefore, the proposed location of this permit and the residential use that would be allowed on this property will not be detrimental to the health, safety, or welfare of the neighborhood or the general public.
+The existing structure was built as a motel and has since been repurposed as residential units.
+This property is located away from the current main thoroughfares in Seacliff Village, and as such, residential is a more appropriate use for this site than commercial use.
+Residential use is generally less disruptive to neighborhoods than visitor accommodation, since visitor accommodation involves strangers entering and exiting the property every day.
+Therefore, the proposed location of the residential use that would be allowed on this property will not be detrimental to the health, safety, or welfare of the neighborhood or the general public.